How to Start an Online Business in Singapore [2026 Guide] 2026

 So, should you choose a marketplace or your own website?
 There is no single formula, but here is some practical advice.

 • Choose a DTC Website If: You have a unique, brand-driven product, a well-defined target audience, and are prepared to invest in marketing.
 This is how you build long-term brand equity and achieve better profit margins.
-For instance, a brand selling premium, organic skincare would benefit from the control a DTC site offers.

 Mastering Your Operations from Inventory to Fulfillment